PrajjwalDatir/PrajjwalDatir/README.md

 :pushpin: Finds interaction between creativity, innovation and technology essential.

 :first_quarter_moon_with_face: by night\
-• Creative jack-of-all-trades with a strong interest in doing new things\
+:pushpin: Creative jack-of-all-trades with a strong interest in doing new things\
-• A Gamer who loves challenge and problems, moreover has an interest in problem solving\
+:pushpin: A Gamer who loves challenge and problems, moreover has an interest in problem solving\
-• Enjoys trying new linux OS and playing with it's variety of features\
+:pushpin: Enjoys trying new linux OS and playing with it's variety of features\
-• Loves interacting with creative people and, consequently, loves traveling.
+:pushpin: Loves interacting with creative people and, consequently, loves traveling.

 </br>